lona-web-org/lona/doc/content/tutorial/10-widgets/index.rst

     and apply your change on the server.

 This example shows a widget that renders a rotation animation on the browser-side.
-The server-side does not render the animation it self, but controls its parameters, using ``Widget.data``.
+The server-side does not render the animation itself, but controls its parameters, using ``Widget.data``.

 .. image:: example-1.gif